National Institute of Rural Development: NIRDPR - NERC

 The North Eastern Regional Centre of the National Institute of Rural Development & Panchayati Raj (NIRD & PR-NERC) came into existence in July 1983 at Guwahati with the aim to orient its training and research activities to the specific needs and potentials of North Eastern States.
 The Centre is located at Jawaharnagar, Khanapara, adjacent to Assam Administrative Staff College and Veterinary College, Assam Agriculture University, Khanapara.
 It is at a distance of about 15 km from Guwahati Railway Station and Central ASTC Bus Stand and nearly 35 km from Lokpriya Gopinath Bordoloi International Airport.

 Controversies

 Sexual harassment allegations

 There have been allegations of rampant sexual harassment of women inside NIRDPR campus.
 In 2018 Satyaranjan Mahakul, an Assistant Professor of NIRD was arrested by Cyberabad Police on charges of molesting an Indonesian student.
 In 2015 NIRDPR Associate Professor Dr V Suresh Babu had been penalised for sexually abusing Assistant Professor Dr G. Valentina.
 However CAT deemed the penalty as unjust.

-Hemangi Sharma, a woman officer of NIRDPR, alleged that the renowned poet and writer Dr Tapan Kumar Pradhan had sexually harassed her when he had visited NIRD as a guest speaker in 2015.
-But Dr Pradhan in his book claims that he had a consensual relationship with Hemangi Sharma.
-There is also no evidence of NIRDPR having invited Dr Pradhan for any guest lecture.